-Norm’s Farms American Elderberry Cuttings sale ends Mar 30th 2016.
-Ordering will resume in the summer of 2016 for shipping for the growing season starting Jan.
-1st 2017.
+Norm’s Farms American Elderberry Cuttings sale ends Mar 12th 2017.
+Ordering will resume in late summer and fall of 2017 and beging shipping for the growing season starting Jan.
+1st 2018.
 Save by ordering early to beat the Jan price increase.

 Norm’s Farms American Elderberry Cuttings come from our family farm in Hartsburg Missouri, ground central for the Elderberry Improvement Project.
 With one of the largest plantings of elderberries in the US we strive to provide you with the best quality rootstock.
 Our farm has supplied many of the nations prominent growers.

 Dormant elderberry cuttings are the easiest and most economical way to get started growing elderberries.
 They are very east to get rooted.
 You can get them started in a sand bed or in small pots.
 They will also root in water.
 Which ever method you choose, you can stimulate them to grow more roots faster with the use of root stimulants.

 American Elderberry Cuttings ship while plants are dormant and have no roots.
 Norm’s Farms will begin shipping all ordered cuttings on Jan 1st, 2018 and continue shipping through March 30th, or until plants break dormancy.
 Cold Weather may allow shipping to continue into April.

 Planting American Elderberry cuttings commercially

 Another very popular method of planting mass quantities of cuttings is to use the live stake or direct jab method.
 You can walk along and jab as you go or you can mechanically plant cuttings using a water wheel vegetable planter.